Introduction

 Support Holistic Teaching

-With templates, instructors can easily create personalised learning activities that address students’ diverse learning needs while still ensuring all the lesson’s elements are covered.
+With templates, instructors can easily create personalized learning activities that address students’ diverse learning needs while still ensuring all the lesson’s elements are covered.
 By spending less time on lesson development, instructors can have more time to focus on supporting the students.

 How to: Access Libraries